tinykashi/CleanDataProj/README.md

 - outputs the data set into a text file called "data_tidy.txt"

 To run the file:
-1) make sure you have downloaded the UCI HAR Dataset
+- make sure you have downloaded the UCI HAR Dataset
-2) the data set must be in your working directory with the file original file structure where the top level folder is "UCI HAR Dataset"
+- the data set must be in your working directory with the original file structure where the top level folder is "UCI HAR Dataset"